Back to blog

 • Curated packages- These are available to customers with the EKS-A enterprise subscription.

-• For this document, you don’t need to install these packages as cluster creation will succeed if authentication is not set up with some warnings which can be ignored.
+• For this document, you don’t need to install these packages, as cluster creation will succeed if authentication is not set up with some warnings that can be ignored.

-• Firewall ports and Services that need to be allowed.
+• Firewall ports and services need to be allowed.

-• If you are running Cilium in an environment that requires firewall rules to enable connectivity, you will have to add the respective firewall rules to ensure Cilium works properly.
+• If you run Cilium in an environment requiring firewall rules to enable connectivity, you must add the respective firewall rules to ensure Cilium works properly.

 Step 2: Installing the dependencies